 Secondly, SASB will pursue greater alignment with other frameworks to ease global implementation.

-While SASB uniquely focuses on investor audiences, there are many global reporting frameworks that help companies measure and report sustainability information to a wide range of other stakeholders—from employees, customers, and investors to suppliers, regulators, and civil society organizations.
+While SASB uniquely focuses on investor audiences, there are many global reporting frameworks that help companies measure and report sustainability information to a wide range of other stakeholders—from employees, customers, and investors to suppliers, regulators, and civil society organisations.
 One recurring theme we have heard from market participants is that, to make real progress, the market needs complementary—not competing—management and reporting frameworks.

 Although we have always worked toward alignment—for example, the provisional SASB standards reference some 200 sources, with roughly half of those outside the U.S.—we can do better.
 Thus, as we look ahead, SASB will place greater emphasis on how it complements other approaches, including the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), the framework of the Climate Disclosure Standards Board (CDSB), and the Global Reporting Initiative (GRI).
 Whether used alone, alongside other reporting frameworks, or as part of an integrated report, SASB standards and metrics enable companies to communicate with investors in a detailed, powerful way.

 Finally, SASB will develop feedback loops that keep us close to global markets.

 SASB’s standard-setting is an iterative process, with the goal being that the standards will evolve hand-in-hand with market issues, understanding, and best practices.
 With that in mind, we have begun to recruit for Sector Advisory Groups comprised of experts from leading global companies, who will provide SASB with feedback and advice on the content and use of the SASB standards—including international considerations.